Summary

 | kernel | Shape of the boundary around normal data | ‘rbf’ | [‘rbf’, ‘poly’] |

-For SVM with 3 parameters (C, γ, kernel), a full grid search over the ranges above requires evaluating ~100+ combinations per CV fold.
-Random search (Bergstra & Bengio, 2012) often finds good hyperparameters faster by sampling random combinations, especially when some parameters matter more than others (and γ almost always matters more than the others).
+For SVM with three parameters (C, γ, kernel), a full grid search over the ranges above requires evaluating over 100 combinations per CV fold.
+Random search (Bergstra and Bengio, 2012) often finds good hyperparameters more quickly by sampling random combinations, particularly when certain parameters matter more than others.
+In this setting, γ almost always carries more weight than the remaining parameters.

 from sklearn.model_selection import RandomizedSearchCV